 Each year men and women embark on an exploration of the Catholic faith.
 Some are deciding if they are called into the Catholic Church; others have been Catholic all their lives and are now interested in discovering what this really means.
 Together we witness to the fact that our search for God is a lifelong journey, a journey on which we make the most progress when we walk it with others and with intention.

-Answers To Your Questions About RCIA
+Answers To Common Questions About RCIA

 What is RCIA?

 The Rite of Christian Initiation of Adults, or RCIA, is a series of classes that present an adult exploration of the Catholic faith.
 RCIA is a chance for people to learn the basics of what it means to be Catholic, to ask their burning questions, and to seek ways to more fully open their lives to Jesus Christ.
 RCIA is primarily for adults considering becoming Catholic and for Catholics who were never Confirmed.
 RCIA prepares men and women to make a conscious choice whether or not they want receive the sacraments of initiation offered by the Catholic Church (Baptism, Eucharist, and Confirmation).
 At St. Dominic’s, we offer opportunities for others join in this process.
 We do this in recognition that faith is a lifelong journey, and that many people who have been Catholic their entire lives are now ready to ask new questions as adults.